‘A Teardrop on the Cheek of Time.’

-‘A Teardrop on the Cheek of Time.’ is how Rabindranath Tagore described the Taj Mahal.
-The beautiful mausoleum on the bank of river Yamuna in Agra, made by emperor Shah Jahan, in 1631, in memory of his wife, Mumtaz Mahal has a dreamlike quality, and showcases the art and culture of the Mughal times.
+This is how Rabindranath Tagore described the Taj Mahal.
+The beautiful mausoleum on the bank of river Yamuna in Agra, made by emperor Shah Jahan, in 1631, in memory of his wife, Mumtaz Mahal has a dreamlike quality and showcases the art and culture of the Mughal times.

-Though much has been written about the splendor of Taj Mahal on moonlit nights, tourists no longer have the privilege to visit the Taj Mahal at night.
+Though much has been written about the splendour of Taj Mahal on moonlit nights, tourists no longer have the privilege to visit the Taj Mahal at night.

 The opulence and grandeur of the marble wonder is so mesmerizing that it is difficult to take your eyes off it.
 The finesse of the carvings on marble is captivating, as are the symmetrical arches.